AmandaBoo/GenshinCookbook/README.md

 **Sub Pages**
 - "Inventory": Popup that maps to Genshin's material, food, and furniture inventory screens and allows for users to edit the quantities of each item within
-- "Cookbook": Popup that maps to Genshin's cooking screen and allows for users to add
+- "Cookbook": Popup that maps to Genshin's cooking screen and allows for users to add Recipe Cards to the Recipe Manager page
 - "Recipe Cards": Cards displayed in the recipe manager that aim to give users information about their progress on obtaining mastery or a custom quantity